dennisbabkin/ShutdownWithUpdates/README.md

 >      ShutdownWithUpdates /s /f /t 30 /c "Forced shut-down in 30 sec!"

+3. Reboot local computer only if updates are ready to install:
+    (Fail if unsaved user data on computer, or updates aren't ready.)

+>      ShutdownWithUpdates /r /irr

+4. Simply wait until updates are ready to install on local computer, and then start a calculator:

+>      ShutdownWithUpdates /wrr
+>      calc.exe

+5. Do not install updates and shut down local computer:
+    (Fail if unsaved user data on computer.
+Must run as administrator!)

+>      ShutdownWithUpdates /s /nu

-3. Do not install updates and reboot remote computer after a 20 sec delay:
+6. Do not install updates and reboot remote computer after a 20 sec delay:
+    (/nu option is not supported on Windows 10 for remote computer.)
-    (Not supported under Windows 10.
-Fail if unsaved user data on remote computer.
+    (Fail if unsaved user data on remote computer.)
-    Specify reason as planned, application issue, installation.)
+    (Specify reason as planned, application issue, installation.)

 >      ShutdownWithUpdates /r /nu /m \\MYSERVER /t 20 /d p:0x00040000:0x00000002